wix-incubator/obsidian/README.md

   }
 }
 ```

-### Graph middlewares
+### Graph middleware
-When working on large scale applications, a need to hook into various low level operations often arises.
-Obsidian lets you hook into the graph creation process by adding middlewares.
+When working on large scale applications, we often need to to hook into various low level operations.
+Obsidian lets you hook into the graph creation process by adding middleware(s).

-Middlewares are invoked in LIFO order and can be used for various purposes:
+Those middleware are invoked in LIFO order and can be used for various purposes:
-1. Create a graph yourself instead of letting Obsidian instantiate it.
+1. Create a graph yourself instead of letting Obsidian to instantiate it.
 2. Add logging to graph creation.
 3. Handle errors when Obsidian instantiates graphs.
 4. Replace graphs with mocks for testing purposes.

-Middlewares follow the Chain of Responsibility pattern and therefor must always return a graph, either by creating one explicitly or by returning the instance created by another member in the resolve chain.
+Middleware follow the Chain of Responsibility pattern and therefore must always return a graph, either by creating one explicitly or by returning the instance created by another member in the resolve chain.

 #### Adding a logging middleware
 The following example demonstrates how to add a middleware that's used for logging purposes.